sandeepjohnr/SQL/day2.md

     we use query language to interact or communicate with the database.

 ## Types of DBMS:
-    Relational Database Management System
+Relational Database Management System,
-    hierarchical DBMS
+    hierarchical DBMS,
-    Network DBMS
+    Network DBMS,
-    Object Oriented DBMS
+    Object Oriented DBMS,
-    NoSQL
+    NoSQL,

 ## Relational Database Management System (RDBMS):

 ![Table 3](https://github.com/sandeepjohnr/SQL/blob/master/pic/3.png?raw=true)

 It is a type of a DBMS softwear that is used to maintain and manage the database.
     The two main feature provided by DBMS are:
         Security
         Authorisation